jameshfisher/jameshfisher.com/_posts/2018-03-06-an-interpreter-in-haskell.md

 ---
-title: "An interpreter in Haskell"
+title: An interpreter in Haskell
-tags: ["programming", "haskell"]
+tags:
+  - programming
+  - haskell
 ---

 I haven't touched Haskell for a couple of years.